I. RULES OF PLAY

 K. Penalty kicks: No penalty kicks are to be taken.
 Use indirect kick as above.

--Opponents must retreat behind the build out line when the goalkeeper has possession of the
+- Opponents must retreat behind the build out line when the goalkeeper has possession of theball in their hands.

-opponents have retreated.
-The ball is in play when it leaves the Goalies possession.
-The
+- The ball is in play when it leaves the Goalies possession.

-Goalkeeper does not have to wait until they retreat—they can recognize an opportunity to play
+- The Goalkeeper does not have to wait until they retreat—they can recognize an opportunity to play the ball quickly.

 M. Heading the Ball: